-Register to my webinar Artist Talk at hEAD oN Photo Festival on May 6
+Webinar & Artist Talk at the 2020 hEAD oN Photo Festival

 From Here to Africa is a collection of captivating portraits of the Maasai people from Tanzania.
 I found myself deeply inspired upon meeting the Maasai tribe and realised the opportunity to document their unique culture which is being eroded by Western influence and modern technology.
 On a personal level, this reminds me of the true value of photography: preserving memories in order to relive special stories and pass them on to others.
 Through this series of carefully composed photographs, the Maasai people can share their rich culture with the world.